Definition Guide Irish law and best practice

 Whether you are an employer looking to train your workforce or an individual seeking certification, our online Abrasive Wheels Course provides comprehensive, HSA compliant Abrasive Wheels Training that can be completed in approximately 60 minutes.
 The course covers all aspects of Abrasive Wheels including the definition and types of Abrasive Wheels, legal requirements in Ireland, risk assessment using the risk assessment for abrasive wheels, proper techniques for abrasive wheel use, carrying, pushing, and pulling, and how to use powered grinding equipment (angle grinders, bench grinders, pedestal grinders, cut-off saws) effectively.

-Upon successful completion of the online assessment, you receive an instant digital Abrasive Wheels Certificate that is valid for three years and recognised by employers throughout Ireland.
-For businesses, we offer bulk pricing and an employer dashboard to manage Abrasive Wheels Training across your workforce.
-Need a quick top-up?
-Try our Abrasive Wheels Refresher.
+Upon successful completion of the online assessment, you receive an instant digital Abrasive Wheels Certificate that is valid for three years and recognised by employers throughout Ireland, the UK and the EU.
+For businesses, we offer bulk pricing and a free employer dashboard to manage Abrasive Wheels Training across your entire workforce.
+Renewing?
+Try our Abrasive Wheels Refresher or browse our full course catalogue.

 Knowledge → certificate